Taking Care of Tracheostomy at Home

 Cleaning the Inner Cannula

-To ensure that the inner cannula does not become plugged due to secretion accumulation and crusting, it must be cleaned.
+To ensure that the inner cannula does not become plugged due to secretion accumulation and crusting, it must be cleaned and should be performed 1-2x per day.
+If thick secretions are present, it may need to be changed more frequently.

 Depending on the manufacturer of the trach, the inner cannula can typically be unlocked either by turning the inner cannula (usually metal or plastic) or by pinching the side flanges (plastic) thereby disengaging the inner cannula from the trach tube.